 No, they aren’t.
 To think so could result in a big loss for your business.

 Previous customers are the perfect audience for retargeting ads, especially through a process called “cross-selling.”
 Basically, Facebook serves a “complementary” product to the product that was previously purchased.
-For example, if you sell smartphones and accessories and a customer bought a specific type of smartphone, you can run a Facebook ad with an image of various accessories for their smartphone such as a phone cover.
+For example, if you sell smartphones and accessories and a customer bought a specific type of smartphone, you can run an effective Facebook ad with an image of various accessories for their smartphone such as a phone cover.

 Advertising new products to previous customers can increase ecommerce retention and your overall lifetime customer value.